mrnorbu/ihcae-alumni/docs/prd.md

 ### Technology Best Practices
 * **.NET (Backend)**
-    * **Layered Architecture**: Employ a clean, layered architecture (e.g., Domain, Application, Infrastructure, Presentation) to ensure separation of concerns.
+    * **Feature-Based Architecture**: Organize the backend using a feature-based structure that groups related functionality together (e.g., Auth, Admin, Alumni, EmailVerification, PasswordReset) for improved maintainability and clarity.
+    * **Single Project Structure**: Consolidate all backend code into a single `IHCAE.Api` project with feature-based folders, eliminating the complexity of multiple projects while maintaining clear separation of concerns.
     * **RESTful APIs**: All APIs should be designed following RESTful principles for consistency and predictability.
     * **Dependency Injection**: Utilize the built-in DI container to manage dependencies and promote loosely coupled code.
     * **ORM Usage**: Use an Object-Relational Mapper (ORM) like Entity Framework Core for data access to the MySQL database.